magikghost/recur-macOS/Plugins.md

 # Current Plugins

+### ShaderQuickPresetPlugin

+Adds mappable actions to allow saving and hot-switching between 8 different 'shader preset slots'.
+Check the docs and code in the branch or refer to my APC Key 25 config for how to set up the mappings.

+### ShaderLoopRecordPlugin

+Record/overdub 8 different looping or triggered automation clips (parameter movements, shader speed changes, feedback setting changes, etc) and layer them as you wish via bindings.
+Saved to disk for later performance.

 ## SoundReactPlugin

 Listens on the input to a USB soundcard and sends modulation values to the rest of r_e_c_u_r.
 See the docs on Sound Reactivity for further details.